stevkan/Azure-Relay-Tunneling-Utility/README.md

 - **Static** (`DynamicResourceCreation: false`): Best for production environments where you want persistent, manually managed resources

-5. Before testing the relay, your Azure Web App Bot's messaging endpoint must be updated to match the relay.
+5. Before testing the relay, your Azure Bot's messaging endpoint must be updated to match the relay.

     a.
-Login to the Azure portal and open your Web App Bot.
+Login to the Azure portal and open your Azure Bot's registration.

     b.
 Select **Settings** under Bot management to open the settings blade.